jmfieldman/Mortar/README.md

 ![Swift 2.3](https://img.shields.io/badge/Swift_2.3-%7E%3E%200.11-orange.svg?style=flat)
 ![Swift 3.0](https://img.shields.io/badge/Swift_3.0-%7E%3E%201.0-orange.svg?style=flat)

+> This README reflects the updated syntax and constants used in the Swift 3 Mortar release.
+> For the Swift 2.x documentation, refer to the ```README_SWIFT2.md``` file.

 All versions of Mortar up to 0.10.4 were designed for Swift 2.2.
 This is the last release planned for Swift 2.2.
 You can force the usage of this version by specifying: